DeveloperTani/Iot-edge/README.md

 # IoT Edge System Telemetry Module

-The current iteration of this project deploys a single IoT Edge module (`sensorlogger`) that collects and sends basic system telemetry from an edge device to Azure IoT Hub.
+The current iteration of this project deploys a single IoT Edge module on WSL2 (`sensorlogger`) that collects and sends basic system telemetry from an edge device to Azure IoT Hub.

 ## 📌 Overview